docker/extensions-sdk/docs/dev/api/docker.md

 ### Deprecated execution of Docker commands

-!!! warning "Method deprecated"

-    This method is deprecated and will be removed in a future version.
+> This method is deprecated and will be removed in a future version.
 Use the one specified just below.

 ```typescript
 const output = await window.ddClient.execDockerCmd(